 Premium Own Damage = Insured Declared Value or IDV X [Premium Rate (as per the insurance provider)] + [Add-Ons (eg. Bonus Coverage)] – Discounts and Benefits (theft discount, No Claim Bonus, etc.)].

 Tips to Reduce Premium Payable against Own Damage Insurance

 To reduce the premium paid against your own damage insurance premium, you can follow the below-mentioned tips:

 - Voluntary Deductibles: In own damage insurance, there are voluntary deductibles, which is the amount that you opt for to pay at the time of claims.
 Henceforth, depending upon your feasibility, you can choose to increase the voluntary deductible percentage, which will directly lead to reduction of your own damage premium.

-- Declare the Right Insured Declared Value (IDV): Ensure that you always declare the right Insured Declared Value of your insured vehicle as it will affect both the claim amount at the time of claim settlement and Own damage premium.
+- Declare the Right Insured Declared Value (IDV): Ensure that you always declare the right Insured Declared Value of your insured car as it will affect both the claim amount at the time of claim settlement and Own damage premium.

 - Transfer your No Claim Bonus: In case you have earlier had a comprehensive motor insurance plan or own damage insurance plan, make sure that you transfer your No claim bonus to your existing insurance plan, in order to avail all the accumulated discount.